Arndtman/BoyoRPG/README.md

 These are not tested with any other versions of python.

+To play, open a version (i.e 03) and run BoyoRPG.py

 ART CREDITS WILL BE GIVEN ON FINAL RELEASE!

 Patches are in ascending order.
 Look for the most up to date patch/version.